hpc-io/dxt-explorer/docs/source/building.rst

 .. note::

-    In NERSC systems (i.e., Cori or Perlmutter) you might need to load the Darshan and Python module if it is not already loaded.
+    In Perlmutter (NERSC) you might need to load Darshan and Python modules if they are not already loaded.
 For other systems, please refer to their documentation to use the correct module name.

     .. code-block:: bash